 On the Way Home (OTWH)

-There are no pre-implementation materials to measure organizational or provider readiness for On the Way Home (OTWH).
+There are pre-implementation materials to measure organizational or provider readiness for On the Way Home (OTWH) as listed below:

 Formal Support for Implementation

-There is no formal support available for implementation of On the Way Home (OTWH).
+There is formal support available for implementation of On the Way Home (OTWH) as listed below:

 There are fidelity measures for On the Way Home (OTWH) as listed below: